 EBARA CORPORATION (hereinafter the "Company") is a company incorporated in Japan with a registered head office address in Ota-ku, Tokyo.
-The consolidated financial statements for the current fiscal year (from January 1, 2022, to December 31, 2022) are comprised of the accounts of the Company and its consolidated subsidiaries (hereinafter the "Group"), as well as its interests in associates and jointly controlled entities.
-The Group is engaged in the following three businesses: the Fluid Machinery & Systems Business, which specializes in rotary machineries such as pumps and compressors; the Environmental Plants Business, which includes municipal waste incineration facilities and other environmental plants; and the Precision Machinery Business, which manufactures machinery and equipment for semiconductor manufacturing equipment.
+The consolidated financial statements for the current fiscal year (from January 1, 2023, to December 31, 2023) are comprised of the accounts of the Company and its consolidated subsidiaries (hereinafter the "Group"), as well as its interests in associates and jointly controlled entities.
+The Group is engaged in five businesses defined by the target market that they each serve: Building Service & Industrial, Energy, Infrastructure, Environmental Solutions, and Precision Machinery.

 Details of the Group's main business lines and activities are provided in "5.
-Operating segments."
+Business segments."